Srijha09/Covid19-Streamlit-Dash/README.md

 # Covid19-Streamlit-Dash

-This Covid19 Dashboard provides are holistic analysis of the cases of the virus arounf the world and countrywise.
+This Covid19 Dashboard provides are holistic analysis of the cases of the virus around the world and countrywise.
 It also provides a vaccination analysis administered worldwide.

 ## How to run
 Clone the repository and install dependencies: